THOMASELOVE/431-classes-2024/class13/README.md

 ## One Last Thing

 EJ Daza, [Ditch “Statistical Significance” — But Keep Statistical Evidence.
 How?
 A statistician shares a writing sample](https://towardsdatascience.com/ditch-statistical-significance-8b6532c175cb). *Towards Data Science*, 14 June 2021.

+## Come see me in Agatha Christie's play "And Then There Were None"!

+October 25 - November 16, 2024 on Fridays and Saturdays at 7:30 PM.
+Tickets and more information at <https://www.auroracommunitytheatre.com/>